Florida – Only Young Once: The Systemic Harm of Florida’s School-to-Prison Pipeline and Youth Legal System

 File Type: pdf

-Tags: Age of Jurisdiction, Alternatives to Incarceration, Conditions of Confinement, Cost/Benefit Analysis, Detention, Harms of Incarceration, Health & Mental Health, Racial and Ethnic Disparities, School and Special Education, Solitary Confinement, Structural Racism, Transfer, Youth in Adult Court, Youth in Adult Facilities
+Tags: Age of Jurisdiction, Alternatives to Incarceration, Conditions of Confinement, Cost/Benefit Analysis, Detention, Harms of Incarceration, Health and Mental Health, Racial and Ethnic Disparities, Solitary Confinement, Special Education, Structural Racism, Transfer or Bindover or Certification, Youth in Adult Court, Youth in Adult Facilities